klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 1. Login on GitHub/GitLab/... with your account and create a new repository.
 2. Name it `switchfully-version-control-git`.
 3. Keep the default options.
-4. Finalize the creation
+4. Finalize the creation.

-# INITIALIZE YOUR LOCAL GIT REPOSITORY
+    - By creating a 'repository' on a service like GitHub, you create a placeholder location on which a git repository can be stored.

+# Initialize your local git repository

 Create a new folder for this codelab in your working directory.

-Initialize a local Git repository inside the newly created *codelab* folder:
+Initialize a local Git repository inside the newly created *codelab* folder.

-# CHECK STATUS AND COMMIT YOUR FIRST FILE
+- Check the slides for the command if you don't remember.

+# Check the status and commit your first file

 ## 1. Git status
-To see the current state of our project, type the following command into the CMD or Terminal:
+To see the current state of your working tree, type the following command into the CMD or Terminal:
 ```
 git status
 ```